Pretty Little Liars: Reunion

 On May 15, 2020, through a Looped app, TV Guide author Damian Holbrook aired a virtual cast reunion for the series' 10th anniversary and a charity fundraising effort during the COVID-19 pandemic, with the Pretty Little Liars reunion supporting Feeding America.
 All of the original cast participated, with the event dedicated to those who were affected with the pandemic.
 In addition to the cast, Ian Harding and Tyler Blackburn and the series' creator I. Marlene King were also present.
 A second virtual reunion premiered on May 29, 2020, as a part of Wizard World Virtual Experiences, hosted by Mike Gregorek.
 This edition which includes more cast members from the series including appearances by Pieterse and Parrish.
 As they discuss behind the scenes moments of the series.

 International adaptation

 Turkish version

 In 2015, a Turkish adaptation of the series was broadcast on Star TV.
 Titled Tatlı Küçük Yalancılar (Sweet Little Liars), it was produced by Warner Bros International Television Production.

 Indonesian version

 Pretty Little Liars is an Indonesian drama mystery streaming television series produced by Warner Bros International Television Production in collaboration with Asian streaming service Viu.
-Serving as an adaption of the original series of the same name, it stars Yuki Kato, Anya Geraldine, Eyka Farhana/Caitlin Halderman, Valerie Thomas, and Shindy Huang as college students whose clique once falls apart after their leader goes mysteriously missing the night of their high school graduation in the fictional town of Amerta, Bali.
+Serving as an adaptation of the original series of the same name, it stars Yuki Kato, Anya Geraldine, Eyka Farhana/Caitlin Halderman, Valerie Thomas, and Shindy Huang as college students whose clique once falls apart after their leader goes mysteriously missing the night of their high school graduation in the fictional town of Amerta, Bali.
 The series premiered on April 22, 2020, with 10 episodes on 17 countries in Asia and Africa.